 Here’s an example of the event log message:

 The message log entry uses code 413 (which is the unique message code, the 2nd column in the log viewer window.
 Here is a sample text:

 Server port '515' already in use by process ['12072'] path 'C:\Windows\System32\svchost.exe'

 You’ll need to track down whatever that program is and find out how to disable it.
 Then, relaunch the RPM service.

 If RPM is receiving jobs, what happens to them?

-There are four ways to send jobs to RPM (LPD, telnet, folder watcher and RPC) and 3 of those 4 specify a queue name.
+There are four ways to send jobs to RPM (LPD, telnet, app-sopcket, and folder watcher) and 3 of those 4 specify a queue name.

 Note that they specify a name; if a queue by that name doesn’t already exist, RPM will create it by default.

 Let’s say this happens to you.
 A few months ago.
-I set up a queue called "text" and added some setup which made sense at the time.
+I set up a queue called "text" and added some setups that made sense at the time.